rust-lang/cargo/src/doc/src/reference/unstable.md

   When building this example for a non-Windows platform, the `f2` feature will *not* be enabled.

-* `build_dep` — Prevents features enabled on build dependencies from being enabled for normal dependencies.
+* `host_dep` — Prevents features enabled on build dependencies or proc-macros from being enabled for normal dependencies.
 For example:

   ```toml
   [dependencies]